 What You Receive

 - Moisture-Wicking Camp T-Shirt (any camper who signs up for a day camp – one given per year given on first day).
-We are hoping to give these out in 2021 but may have COVID-related restrictions in what we can give out)

 - Soccer Ball (any camper who signs up for a full-week soccer camp – one given per year)